Question 121·Easy·Cross-Text Connections

 Understand Text 1’s main point about the library

 In Text 1, the author describes a new library branch where teenagers edit videos, job seekers use computers, and a volunteer runs a résumé clinic.
-The author says, “The shelves still matter, but it’s the technology and programs that draw people through the doors,” showing that the library offers many services and activities, not just book lending.
+The author notes, “The shelves still matter, but it’s the technology and programs that draw people through the doors,” showing the library provides many services beyond book lending.

 Understand Text 2’s main point about the library